tableau/connector-plugin-sdk/docs/example.md

 ## ![9]({{ site.baseurl }}/assets/pce-9.png) \*.tdd

 After connection, Tableau uses your _.tdd dialect file to determine which SQL to generate when retrieving information from your database.
-You can define your own dialect in the _.tdd file, or your plugin can inherit a dialect from its parent.
+You can define your own dialect in the _.tdd file, or your connector can inherit a dialect from its parent.

 ### Example dialect.tdd